 If you offer your coupon at the right time, people will want to buy.
 You can target your coupon to people shopping on high-value pages, or even the customers who have already reached the checkout page.

-8. Urgency Sales- Scarcity Flash Sales on Your eCommerce Website!
+8. Draw Traffic with Urgency – Scarcity Flash Sales

 This is an extremely effective method to quickly unload the excess inventory, to turn negative into positive in a matter of hours.
 It’s usually ideal to sell products consistently… although planning that the inventory perfectly matches with what the upcoming customer needs is next to impossible!
 As reported in the 2012 holiday shopping season by Reuters- eCommerce retailers who had utilized flash sales have grown twice as fast as online retailers who hadn’t used this tactic.

 Flash sales are great to sell the items that are either out of season now or have been sitting in the catalogues for too long.
-This leads to lower operating and inventory costs on the back end since if a company is able to sell products that have been sitting in their warehouse for a short (or long) period of time, they are able to make room for newer inventory that’s selling quickly!
+This leads to lower operating and inventory costs on the back end since if a company can sell products that have been sitting in their warehouse for a short (or long) period of time, they can make room for newer inventory that’s selling quickly!

 Lastly, flash sales present a great opportunity for businesses to increase their brand awareness.
 Flash sales can become a great source of advertisement overnight, by putting you on the radar of deals websites and blogs all over the Web, hence, vastly expanding your brand visibility in the process.
 Flash sales might sound like nothing more than short-term stimuli, they offer a chance to tell your customers about various other products and value propositions.